imls-measuring-up/ramp-analyses-scripts/results/RAMP_summary_stats_documentation.md

 > Data type: integer

 > Description: Content file URLs as defined above are typically nested within item HTML pages in IR.
-This variable represents the count of unique item HTML pages that contain content file URLs with positive click values in RAMP.
+This variable represents the count of item HTML pages that contain content file URLs with positive click values in RAMP.
 For an example, see the following dataset:

 >>>OBrien P, Arlitsch K, Sterman L, Mixter J, Wheeler J, Borda S (2016) Dataset supporting study on Undercounting